-attendance in labs is mandatory.
-If you miss a lab you must provide a UTSC medical certificate or other acceptable reason cleared by Dr. Brunt to be excused from the lab and to be able to hand in any assignments related to that lab.
+➤ attendance in labs is mandatory.
+If you miss a lab you must provide a UTSC medical certificate/self declaration or other acceptable reason cleared by Dr. Brunt.
+Documentation must be submitted to Dr. Brunt and Jennifer Campbell to be excused from the lab and to be able to hand in any assignments related to that lab.
 The is no possibility to makeup labs.
 Each unexcused missed lab will result in a loss of 5% of your grade.
-If you miss more than 2 laboratories without proper documentation you will not be given credit for the lab component of the course (50% of your grade).
-If you miss more than 3 labs even if they are excused absences you will be asked to leave the course as this is a laboratory based course.
+If you miss more than 2 laboratories regardless of the reason you will not be given credit for the lab component of the course (49% of your grade and you will not pass the course and will be asked to leave the course as this is a laboratory based course.

-Laboratories are posted on blackboard a week before the lab is scheduled to be carried out.
+Laboratories are posted on Quercus a week before the lab is scheduled to be carried out.

-.
 It is your responsibility to come prepared each week to carry out your laboratory.
 To have completed in your lab note book an introduction to each lab (a paragraph) explaining the purpose and to have written out your own flow chart (this is what you should refer to when doing the lab, not your lab outline.
 Students that insist on using the lab outline in lab rather than their flow with have their performance grade significantly impacted).
 When carrying out experiments you must take complete notes.
 Therefore, as you do the experiment you will "log it".
 This means writing down in detail what you did, what you observed, times of incubations.
 You will have data analysis (including standard curve construction) summary / conclusion, where you analyze the data, do any graphs etc that are required.
 To ensure you are prepared for the lab there will also be quizzes before each major lab topics which will test whether you have adequately prepared for the lab